opensearch-project/documentation-website/_query-dsl/aggregations/pipeline-agg.md

 ## derivative

-The `derivative` aggregation is a parent aggregation that calculates 1st order and 2nd order derivates of each bucket of a previous aggregation.
+The `derivative` aggregation is a parent aggregation that calculates 1st order and 2nd order derivatives of each bucket of a previous aggregation.

 In mathematics, the derivative of a function measures its sensitivity to change.
 In other words, a derivative evaluates the rate of change in some function with respect to some variable.
-To learn more about derivates, see [Wikipedia](https://en.wikipedia.org/wiki/Derivative).
+To learn more about derivatives, see [Wikipedia](https://en.wikipedia.org/wiki/Derivative).

-You can use derivates to calculate the rate of change of numeric values compared to its previous time periods.
+You can use derivatives to calculate the rate of change of numeric values compared to its previous time periods.

 The 1st order derivative indicates whether a metric is increasing or decreasing, and by how much it's increasing or decreasing.